akhilanm123/Personal-Finance-Dashboard-Power-Bi/README.md

 #### 5.Interactive Filters:
 - Year and date filters to allow users to drill down into specific time periods.
 - Dynamic visuals that update based on filter selection.
+ ## Insights Derived
+#### Expense Patterns:
+House rent, groceries, and EMIs are the predominant expenses, collectively constituting over 85% of total expenditures.
+#### Savings Strategy:
+A significant portion of savings is directed towards mutual funds, indicating a preference for long-term investment.
+#### Financial Trends:
+Post-2020 data shows an increase in savings, suggesting improved financial management or reduced spending.